 Why is it Necessary?

-When someone is injured at work, a formal interview takes place that is also known as a deposition.
+When someone is injured at work, a formal interview takes place that is also known as a Your Quick Guide to Depositions.
 This is part of a discovery phase that’s necessary to get to the bottom of things.
 It serves mainly two purposes.
 For one, it is often the only time the insurance company’s attorney gets to see you in person and talk to you about what happened.
 This is when they assess your credibility and report back to the insurance company if they think you come across well and that you’re being honest about your injury.

 The second reason is to find out where you obtained medical treatment so they can request and review your records.
 They also want to see if you have been injured anywhere and anytime else to determine if any other injuries could also be contributing to whatever physical issues you are now having.